Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-The train journey from London to Edinburgh (Waverley) combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from London, you can get to Edinburgh (Waverley) in just 4h 17m, making it an ideal and convenient choice for travelling between them.
+Taking the train from London to Edinburgh (Waverley) is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from London, you can arrive at Edinburgh (Waverley) in just 4h 16m, making it a quick and convenient option for travelling between these two places.

-No, you will need to transfer when travelling from London to Edinburgh (Waverley).
-TrainPal Train Journey Planner will assist you in finding the best train route.
-Enter the origin or destination places and other relevant details, then click "Search" to find the most suitable route.
+No, unfortunately, you need to transfer from London to Edinburgh (Waverley).
+Still, the TrainPal Train Journey Planner helps you find the best train.
+Just input your origin or destination places, then click "Search" to see the suitable route.

 Yes, most trains on the route from London to Edinburgh (Waverley) are equipped with Wi-Fi.
 Passengers can also enjoy complimentary food, drinks, and power sockets for a more comfortable journey.
 Please note that the availability of these services can vary depending on the train company